oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 Before building you **must** export TE_BASE environment variable that points to the root directory of Test Environment sources.

-As you usually work with one copy of Test Environment it is usefull to add
+As you usually work with one copy of Test Environment it is useful to add

 .. ref-code-block:: cpp